 Shortly after submission, you will receive an email confirming receipt of your application.
 You will be contacted directly if we would like to schedule an interview.
 Due to the high volume of resumes received for our positions, IEC is unable to respond to individual status update requests.
 We respectfully request no calls about a position or the status of your application.
 We thank you for your interest in employment at IEC.
 We look forward to hearing from you!

-The Interstate Environmental Commission seeks an intern to assist with field, laboratory, and office work associated with its water quality monitoring activities throughout the Tri-State area.
-The intern will participate in a variety of water quality monitoring surveys to perform field measurements and collect ambient water samples.
-Field work will primarily be boat-based in Long Island Sound and its embayments.
-Field work requires very early morning boat cruises approximately once per week and significant driving.
-In addition to sample collection and transport, duties will include laboratory filtration and analysis of water samples, preparation of bottles, coolers, equipment, and quality control activities.
-The intern may assist with IEC’s inspection program related to municipal discharges, industrial discharges, and with the IEC’s citizen science program.
-The intern will also assist with the preparation and organization of reports and documents and materials related to IEC’s projects for dissemination to stakeholders and the public.
-The position will require approximately 30 hours (four days) per week.
-The anticipated start date is August 1, 2019 with an estimated end date of December 31, 2019.
+The Interstate Environmental Commission seeks seasonal interns to assist with field, laboratory, and office work associated with its water quality monitoring activities throughout the Tri-State area.
+The intern will participate in a variety of water quality monitoring surveys, perform field measurements and collect ambient water samples.
+Field work will be both land and boat-based.
+Boat surveys will depart from Port Washington, NY to complete western Long Island Sound monitoring.
+Harbor monitoring may include both land and boat-based water quality monitoring in New York Harbor and its tributaries.
+Field work requires very early morning boat cruises approximately twice a week and significant driving around the New York Metropolitan area to assist with sample transport.
+In addition to field sample collection and transport, laboratory duties will include filtration of water samples, preparation of bottles, coolers, equipment, and quality control activities.
+The intern may assist with IEC’s other programs including its IEC’s citizen science program, habitat restoration and continuous in-situ monitoring.
+The intern may also assist with the preparation and organization of reports and documents and materials related to IEC’s projects for dissemination to stakeholders and the public.
+The position will require approximately 30 hours (four days) per week, with some flexibility.
+Some activities may be performed remotely, as appropriate.
+The anticipated start date is May 1, 2021 with an estimated end date of October 31, 2021.

-The successful candidate will have a minimum 3 years of satisfactory progress towards a bachelor’s degree in the environmental sciences, biology, or a related field.
-Demonstrated field and laboratory experience is a plus, as well as experience with Microsoft Access and Excel, GIS software.
-Proven desire and ability to work outside under a variety of environmental conditions, a valid driver’s license, and private means of transportation required.
+Successful candidate will have a minimum 3 years of satisfactory progress towards a bachelor’s degree in the environmental sciences, biology, or a related field, Bachelor’s degree preferred.
+Strong organizational skills, the ability to multi-task and pay attention to detail a must.
+Proven desire and ability to work outside and on a boat under a variety of environmental conditions, a valid driver’s license, and private means of transportation required.
+Travel costs (at standard current IRS per-mile reimbursement rate) and tolls associated with field work and sample transportusing a personal vehicle will be reimbursed.
 Must be able to lift and carry up to 50 pounds.
+Demonstrated laboratory experience is a plus, as well as experience with Microsoft Excel and GIS software.